AhmedAbdelgelel/AEXIS/QUICKSTART.md

-# ExoHunter AI - Quick Start Guide
+#  - Quick Start Guide

-Welcome to ExoHunter AI!
+Welcome to AEXIS!
 This guide will get you up and running in under 5 minutes.

 ## What You'll Need